mlkunnath/boldgrid-editor/README.md

 ## Description ##

 BoldGrid Editor is a standalone plugin which adds functionality to the existing TinyMCE Editor used in the WordPress page and post editor.
-Maria Lorna A. Kunnath is using boldgrid in a separate hosting server.

 ## Installation ##